 Setting up on log loss

-One way to "fit" the algorithm's responses to log loss is Platt calibration.
+One way to "fit" the algorithm's responses to it is Platt calibration.
 The idea here is very simple.
 Let the algorithm generate some estimates of belonging to the 1st class - a.
 The method was originally developed to calibrate the responses of the support vector machines algorithm (SVM), this algorithm in its simplest implementation separates objects by a hyperplane and simply outputs a class number of 0 or 1, depending on which side of the hyperplane the object is located on.
 But if we have built a hyperplane, then for any object we can calculate the distance to it (with a minus sign if the object lies in the zero-class half-plane).
 It is these distances with the sign r that we will convert into probabilities using the following formula:

 unknown parameters α, β are usually determined by the method of maximum likelihood estimation on calibration set.

 Let’s illustrate the application of the method on a real problem, which the author solved recently.
-The figure below shows the answers (in the form of probabilities) of two algorithms: gradient boosting (lightgbm) and a random forest (random forest).
+The figure below shows the answers (in the form of probabilities) of two algorithms: gradient boosting (lightgbm) and a random forest loss function (random forest).

 It can be seen that the quality of the forest is much lower and it is rather cautious: it underestimates the probabilities for objects of class 1 and overestimates for objects of class 0.
 Let us arrange all objects in increasing probability (RF), divide them into k equal parts, and for each part calculate the average of all the responses of the algorithm and average of all correct answers.
 The result is shown below - the points are shown exactly in these two coordinates.

 It is easy to see that the points are located on a line similar to a sigmoid - you can estimate the compression-tension parameter in it, it can be seen on the image below.
 The optimal sigmoid is shown in pink in the figure above.
-If the responses are subjected to such a sigmoid deformation, then the log loss error of the random forest decreases from 0.37 to 0.33.
+If the responses are subjected to such a sigmoid deformation, then the error of the random forest decreases from 0.37 to 0.33.

 Note that here we have deformed the answers of the random forest (these were probability estimates - and they all lay on the segment [0,1]), but from the probability ratios image it can be seen that the sigmoid is needed for deformation.
-Practice shows that in 80% of situations, in order to improve the log loss error, it is necessary to deform the answers with the help of the sigmoid (as for me, this is also part of the explanation why exactly such functions are successfully used as activation functions in neural networks).
+Practice shows that in 80% of situations, in order to improve the error, it is necessary to deform the answers with the help of the sigmoid (as for me, this is also part of the explanation why exactly such functions are successfully used as activation functions in neural networks).

 Another calibration option is isotonic regression.